- Eligibility Criteria for Buying a New EC

 More information can also be found in our Executive Condo FAQs and HDB website.

-Property Ownership Restrictions
+EC Ownership Restrictions

 No Existing Property Ownership: The applicant, their spouse, and any other occupiers listed in the application must not own or have disposed of any private residential property (locally or overseas) within the last 30 months.